leggedrobotics/RSLGym/docs/source/examples.rst

 Example of training openAI gym environments with PPO.

 No need to compile anything.
-Just run the training scripts in your virtual environment and specify the environment in the cfg.yaml.
+Just run the training scripts in your virtual environment.